Xenon Gas History

 Many of these potential problems only arise when xenon gas is not handled safely, which means there is generally no reason to avoid using it as long as proper precautions are taken to ensure it is used in a safe environment.

-Here are some of the most significant safety concerns linked to xenon gas to be aware of:
+Here are some of the key safety considerations associated with xenon gas to keep in mind:

 Asphyxiation and Other Inhalation Symptoms